Sister Catharine Julie Cunningham Chair for Visiting Scholars

-At the suggestion of her mother, Mary McCarthy Cunningham, she attended college and completed her studies with a BA from Berkeley’s University of California in history.
+At the suggestion of her mother, Mary McCarthy Cunningham, she attended college and completed her studies with a BA from UC Berkeley in history.

-Following her entrance into the congregation of sisters and several teaching assignments, she completed her masters in history and philosophy at the Catholic University of America.
-She then continued with teaching and principal assignments in Alameda, San Jose and Belmont until her appointment as President of, then, College of Notre Dame in 1956.
+Following her entrance into the congregation of sisters and several teaching assignments, she completed her master's degree in history and philosophy at the Catholic University of America.
+She then continued with teaching and principal assignments in Alameda, San Jose and Belmont until her appointment as president of then College of Notre Dame in 1956.

 These steps were just the beginning of her efforts to professionalize the college.
 As a builder she erected the apartments, St. Joseph’s residence hall, the expansion of the dining facilities, the Toso Residences, the Library and the star of her heart, the Memorial Chapel.